 When one of these scenarios happen, the imported document is not visible in the AODocs user interface and is not owned by the AODocs corporate account.
 To fix the issue, an AODocs library administrator can find the missing documents and finish the import operation.

-In order to do it, go to your library in the AODocs interface.
+To do this, go to your library in the AODocs interface.
 Click on the arrow on the right of a folder (1), then click on “Check ownership” (2).

 Selecting the button “Check ownership”